Do you operate daily?

 Do you need a flotation vest when snorkelling?

-This depends on the individuals swimming ability, there is a small fee for hire for the flotation vests.
-You can hire them on board on the day of travel.
-Each item is $8 per adult and $4 per child.
+This depends on the individuals swimming ability.
+We include flotation vests with our snorkel gear hire.
+If not snorkelling you can hire them on board on the day of travel.
+Each item is $10 per adult and $5 per child.

 Do you offer diving at Green Island?